jerry81/GHP/2025/feb.md

   - china launch anti-trust investigation on Goog as response for 10% tariff on chinese goods
     - still has operations in china focused on advertising
   - deepseek doesn't talk about tank man
+  - taiwan urges gov not to use deepseek
+    - italy blocks
 - culture
   - diddy rape accusation
   - beatles song "now and then" features john lennons' AI-restored vocals